meta-llama/llama-stack/docs/cli_reference.md

 ### Subcommands
 1. `download`: `llama` cli tools supports downloading the model from Meta or HuggingFace.
-2. `model`: Shows additional properties of the llama models.
+2. `model`: Lists available models and their properties.
-3. `distribution`: A distribution is a set of REST API, this command allows you to manage (list, install, create, configure, start) distributions.
-You can read more about this here.
+3. `distribution`: A distribution is a set of REST APIs, this command allows you to manage (list, install, create, configure, start) distributions.
+You can read more about this [here](https://github.com/meta-llama/llama-stack/blob/main/docs/cli_reference.md#step-3-installing-and-configuring-distributions).

 ### Sample Usage